arnrdn/to-do-list/README.md

 To get a local copy up and running follow these steps:

-1. Click the green "Code" button
-2. Click the "Download ZIP" button
-3. Open a ZIP folder and open either "home.html" or "about.html" files.
+1. Clone the project to your local machine.
+2. Open the folder with your favourite IDE.
+3. Enter `npm i`
+4. Enter `npm start`

 ## Author